Beczheng/flask_4_databases_mysql_vm/README.md

 | Review + create | | When reviewing the VM, it should say `1 X Standard B1ms by Microsoft` and `0.0207 USD/hr`. |

 #### 2. Install MySQL on VM
-- Connect to the VM (Cloud Shell)
+- Connect to the VM
-  1. In your terminal, type `ssh`.
+  1. In your cloud shell terminal, type `ssh`.
+This will help secure the connection to your VM.
-  2. Type `ssh <username>@<ip address>`.
+  2. In the terminal, type `ssh <username>@<ip address>`.
 Use the username and IP address from your VM on Azure.
+This will actually connect you to your VM.
-  3. Type `sudo apt-get update`.
+  3. In the terminal, type `sudo apt-get update`.
 This will update the UBUNTU OS.
-- Install and connect to MySQL on the VM (Cloud Shell)
+- Install and connect to MySQL on the VM
-  1. Type `sudo apt install mysql-client mysql-server` to install MySQL.
+  1. In the terminal, type `sudo apt install mysql-client mysql-server` to install MySQL.
-  2. Type `sudo mysql`.
+  2. In the terminal, type `sudo mysql`.
 This will connect you to the MySQL server as the root user.
-  3. Type `CREATE USER `'<username>'@'%' IDENTIFIED BY '<password>';`.
+  3. In the terminal, type `CREATE USER `'<username>'@'%' IDENTIFIED BY '<password>';`.
 Create your own username and password.
 This will connect you to the MySQL server as a non-root user.
   4. Type 'GRANT ALL PRIVEGES ON *.* TO '<username>'@'%' WITH GRANT OPTION;`.
+Use the username for your non-root user.
 This will grant privelegs to the non-root user.

 #### 3. Connect to MySQL Workbench
 - Allow a MySQL connection (Cloud Shell)